badasswp/ai-plus-block-editor/readme.txt

 Add AI Capabilities to the Block Editor.

-Generate <strong>Captions/Headlines</strong>, <strong>Summaries</strong>, <strong>Slugs</strong>, <strong>SEO Keywords</strong> using our amazing plugin.
-It is fast and very useful for users who need to quickly generate high-quality content with minimal effort.
-Whether you're a <strong>blogger</strong>, <strong>editor</strong>, or <strong>content creator</strong>, our plugin helps streamline your workflow by providing intelligent suggestions that enhance readability and SEO performance.

-Save time and improve engagement with AI-powered insights directly within the WordPress block editor.

 == Installation ==

 1. Go to <strong>Plugins > Add New</strong> on your WordPress admin dashboard.